-Impactful techniques to help you master product recommendations
+Impactful techniques to help you ace your product recommendations

 A guide to effectively deploy product recommendations featuring strategies, best practices, and real-life examples from leading global brands.

 Digital product recommendations are the result of complex algorithmic decisions, which mine users’ interactions onsite and offsite, in order to craft personalized user experiences.
 These experiences are built to meet shoppers’ needs and demands, as well as drive engagement and revenue to boost brands’ bottom lines.

 Anyone who has visited an eCommerce site has likely witnessed product recommendations first hand.
 Powered by product recommender systems, this technology uses aggregated data, as well as predefined algorithms, to predict and present the products or services consumers are most likely to be interested in.

 Today, the ability to effectively deploy product recommendations is an essential requirement for any eCommerce business that wants to increase engagement, conversions, and revenue, at scale.
 Below, I’ll walk through must-haves for marketers looking to craft engaging recommendations and tactics they can lean on to maximize the impact of their efforts.